What Is the Daniel Fast?

 • Plant-based proteins, such as beans, nuts, and seeds

-• Herbs and spices, such as oregano or cinnamon, to add flavor to your dishes
+• Herbs and spices, such as oregano or cinnamon, can add flavor to your dishes.

-• Liquids, such as water, almond milk, coconut water, or 100-percent fruit juices
+• Liquids, such as water, unsweetened nondairy milk like almond milk, or 100-percent fruit juices

-• Leavened bread, such as pizza crusts, rolls, and biscuits
+• Leavened bread, or bread made with yeast.
+This can include pizza crusts, rolls, and biscuits.

-• Refined grains, such as pastries, baked goods, and white rice
+• Refined grains, such as white flour and white rice

-• Animal products, such as meats, dairy, and eggs
+• Animal products, such as meat, dairy, fish, and eggs

-• Added sweeteners, such as sugar, honey, and stevia
+• Added sweeteners, such as sugar, honey, stevia, or agave

 • Additives and preservatives, such as those found in breakfast cereals or plant-based “meats”

-• Solid fats, such as margarine and shortening
+• Solid fats, such as margarine, butter, lard, and shortening

 • Alcohol and caffeine of any kind